 Casa de Chá da Boa Nova: This stunning restaurant, designed by famous Portuguese architect Alvaro Siza Vieira, is located on the rocks above the Atlantic Ocean and offers breathtaking views of the sea.
 It's a hidden gem that many tourists don't know about.

 Foz do Douro: This beautiful neighborhood, located at the mouth of the Douro River, offers stunning beaches, beautiful parks, and great restaurants.
 It's a great spot to explore and relax away from the hustle and bustle of the city center.

 These hidden gems are just a few of the many treasures that Porto has to offer.
 Exploring these spots will give tourists.

-If you're looking for a place to stay, check out our selection of affordable apartments right in the center of Porto.
+If you're looking for a place to stay, check out our selection of affordable apartments at Flowerstreet54, right in the center of Porto.
 You can easily explore the city and its gastronomical attractions on foot with our convenient location.